SulekBartek/SmallGPT/README.md

 <div align="center">

 # SmallGPT

 <div align="left">

 ## Introduction
-Project of a Generative Pretrained Transformer model based on "Attention is All You Need" paper and nanoGPT repository.
+Project of a Generative Pretrained Transformer model for text generation, based on "Attention is All You Need" paper and nanoGPT repository.

 ## Data
 The model has been trained on part of the OpenWebText dataset, an open-source replication of the WebText dataset from OpenAI which can be found ([here](http://Skylion007.github.io/OpenWebTextCorpus)).